 Some masculine and feminine patients might be unsure about the idea of taking medications for the gender transition and confirmation process.
 The first step is to meet with your gender confirmation physician and complete the basic evaluations to determine medical treatments that would be required in your individual case.
-It is up to each patient to decide when to schedule an appointment with a board-certified surgeon that is experienced in performing surgical gender confirmation hair procedures.
+It is up to each patient to decide when to schedule an appointment with a board-certified surgeon, like Dr. Manu Gujrati, that is experienced in performing surgical gender confirmation hair procedures.
 Patients can discuss their concerns and personal goals with the doctor as well as ask any questions they have about how the procedure is performed.
 In addition, the doctor can review the risks and benefits of gender transition surgery and suggest any medical alternatives before the final gender transition treatment decision is made by the patient and the surgeon.

 There are multiple medical treatment options available for transgender women, or trans-feminine people or MTF, which bring about a successful outcome for the patient.
 The most commonly used medications during the transition process for transgender women are estrogens and anti-androgens (discussed below).